Accessible self-catering holiday cottage in Northumberland

 Walking

 With 3,000 miles of sign-posted footpaths, Northumberland offers a paradise for walkers.
 Hadrian's Wall path is 84 miles long and stretches coast to coast from Wallsend in the East to Bowness-on-Solway in the West.
-Walk descriptions and maps are available on-line from Best Walks "The price comparison site for books and maps on Walking Northumberland".

 Cycling